Science 8

 - Arteries leave the heart and carry blood with them.
 They have thick, muscular walls

 - Capillaries allow for the exchange of oxygen with blood.
-They’re very thin (about a cell thick).
+They’re very thin (about a cell

 - Veins carry blood back to the heart and have valves to prevent backflow.
-They have thin walls.
+They have thin

-- There are also different parts of blood: plasma is the liquid part, red blood cells carry oxygen, white blood cells defend against diseases, and platelets help stop bleeding.
+- There are also different parts of blood: plasma is the liquid part, red blood cells carry oxygen,

-- The circulatory system consists of the heart (which consists of four “chambers”) and all the blood vessels associated with it.
+- The circulatory system consists of the heart (which consists of four “chambers”) and all the blood

 - Here’s the process of some air going through the human respiratory system, in order: